Kong/docs.konghq.com/app/gateway-oss/2.5.x/getting-started/configuring-a-grpc-service.md

   localhost:9080 hello.HelloService.SayHello
 ```

-(Notice we are sending a header `kong-debug`, which causes Kong to insert
+(Notice that we are sending a header `kong-debug`, which causes Kong to insert
 debugging information in response headers.)

-The response should look like:
+The response shall look like:

 ```
 Resolved method descriptor: